3rd Hussars: U-Z

 Withey, C | 3871 | Corporal | Biography The Great War 1914-18.
 Awarded the 1914 Star, British War medal and Victory medal.
 Charles was wounded on the 4th of November 1914 and listed as “wounded” on the 6th of December 1914.
 Charles was wounded again on the 9th of May 1918 and entitled to wear a “Wound Stripe” as authorised under Army Order 204 of the 6th of July 1916. |

-Wogan-Browne, FWN | Lieutenant Colonel | South Africa 1899-1902.
+Wogan-Browne, FWN | Lieutenant Colonel | Biography South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: Orange Free State, Transvaal South Africa 1902.
-Mentioned in Dispatches LG: 29th July 1902, page 4838.
-Entered 3rd Hussars, 1876; Major, 1895; D.A.A.G. at the Curragh, 1889-92; Lieut.-Col. commanding 3rd Hussars, 1898-92; Brevet-Col., 1902: retd. pay, 1906; A.A. and Q.M.G. at Gibraltar during European War, 1915-6 | |
+He was Mentioned in Dispatches LG: 29th July 1902, page 4838.
+Entered 3rd Hussars, 1876; Major, 1895; D.A.A.G. at the Curragh, 1889-92; Lieut.-Col. commanding 3rd Hussars, 1898-92; Brevet-Col., 1902: retd. pay, 1906; A.A. and Q.M.G. at Gibraltar during European War, 1915-6. | |

 Wolstencroft, J | 4410 | Corporal | The Great War 1914-18.
 Awarded the British War medal and Victory medal. |

 Wood, C | 3514 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1902, Orange Free State, Transvaal.
-To 7th Hussars: 19th September 1902. |
+He was transferred to the 7th Hussars on the 19th of September 1902. |

 Wood, F | 35659 | Private | The Great War 1914-18.
 Awarded the British War medal and Victory medal. |